 Cisco Prime Network Analysis Module (NAM) before 6.1(1) patch.6.1-2-final and 6.2.x before 6.2(2) and Prime Virtual Network Analysis Module (vNAM) before 6.1(1) patch.6.1-2-final and 6.2.x before 6.2(2) allow remote authenticated users to execute arbitrary OS commands via a crafted HTTP request, aka Bug ID CSCuy21889.

-A vulnerability in the web-based management interface of Cisco Small Business RV110W, RV130, RV130W, and RV215W Routers could allow an authenticated, remote attacker to execute arbitrary code on an affected device.
-This vulnerability is due to improper validation of requests that are sent to the web-based management interface.
-An attacker could exploit this vulnerability by sending a crafted request to the web-based management interface.
-A successful exploit could allow the attacker to execute arbitrary code with root privileges on an affected device.
-To exploit this vulnerability, the attacker must have valid Administrator credentials on the affected device.
+Multiple vulnerabilities in the web-based management interface of Cisco Small Business RV110W, RV130, RV130W, and RV215W Routers could allow an authenticated, remote attacker to execute arbitrary code on an affected device or cause the device to restart unexpectedly, resulting in a denial of service (DoS) condition.
+These vulnerabilities are due to insufficient validation of user fields within incoming HTTP packets.
+An attacker could exploit these vulnerabilities by sending a crafted request to the web-based management interface.
+A successful exploit could allow the attacker to execute arbitrary commands on an affected device with root-level privileges or to cause the device to restart unexpectedly, resulting in a DoS condition.
+To exploit these vulnerabilities, an attacker would need to have valid Administrator credentials on the affected device.
+Cisco has not released software updates that address these vulnerabilities.

 Cisco Video Communications Server (VCS) before X7.0.3 contains a command injection vulnerability which allows remote, authenticated attackers to execute arbitrary commands.